PV Ratio Formula is Profit Volume Ratio Formula

 Do we have any different ways to find the Profit Volume Ratios?

-PV ratio can also be computed based on the change in contribution or profits and change in sales.
+PV ratio can also be computed based on the change in contribution or profits and the change in sales.

 Profit Volume Ratio = (Change in Contribution/Change in Sales) *100